Ted Lange: Career beginnings

-In the early 1980s, following a letter of recommendation from Lynn Redgrave (whom he met on an episode of Love Boat), Lange attended a summer school at the Royal Academy of Dramatic Art to perfect his Shakespeare acting skills.
+In the early 1980s, following a letter of recommendation from Lynn Redgrave (whom he met on an episode of The Love Boat), Lange attended a summer school at the Royal Academy of Dramatic Art to perfect his Shakespeare acting skills.

-After he left the show in 1987, Lange appeared in various films and guest roles on 227, The Cleveland Show, Glitch!, Evening Shade, Scrubs, Drake & Josh, The King of Queens, Boy Meets World, Psych and Are We There Yet?

-Directing and screenwriting
+Directing and writing

-In 1977, he wrote the screenplay for the 1977 drama Passing Through, starring Cora Lee Day and Marla Gibbs.
+In 1977, he co-wrote the screenplay for the drama Passing Through, starring Nathaniel Taylor.
 During the run of The Love Boat, Lange also served as director and screenwriter of several episodes of the series.
 In 1999, Lange directed two episodes of Love Boat: The Next Wave, the UPN series based on The Love Boat.
 He also directed episodes of Moesha, Dharma & Greg, and Eve.
 In 2008, he directed the drama For Love of Amy.

 Lange has also done extensive theater work as playwright and stage director.
 He has penned 17 plays, including George Washington's Boy, a historical drama about the relationship between the first president and his favorite slave, along with the comedy Lemon Meringue Facade.

-Lange remained close to Gavin MacLeod, his acting mentor, who was a Palm Springs resident, and saw his plays.
-He said in a 2014 interview with CBS New York.com of his long-running friendship with him, "Gavin lives in Palm Springs, I'm in LA.
+Lange remained close to Gavin MacLeod, his acting mentor, who was a Palm Springs resident and saw his plays.
+In a 2014 interview with CBS New York, he said of his long-running friendship with him "Gavin lives in Palm Springs, I'm in LA.
 So, when I do my plays, he comes down and sees my plays or I'll go see what he's doing!"

-Lange also said in a 2017 interview with The Wiseguyz Show, if his mentor enjoyed all the acting/dancing on The Love Boat series was: "Oh yeah, sure, Gavin was wonderful.
+Lange also said in a 2017 interview with The Wiseguyz Show: "Oh yeah, sure, Gavin was wonderful.
 Gavin lives down here in Palm Springs and we're still tight, all of us, Gavin and Bernie and Jill; we still see each other.
 Fred lives in a different state, we're still close, we're still good friends."